 I particularly enjoyed Rum Island which got its name from rum running in the prohibition era.
 It also goes by the name Isle de Lis Marine Park.
 It’s a few hours kayak from Sidney.

-The island borders Haro Strait, a busy shipping channel but that can be avoided.
+Rum Island borders Haro Strait, a busy shipping channel but that can be avoided.
 Land on a steep gravel beach and hump your tent to a camping platform where the views are sublime.
 You’ll need to self register and deposit money in a box so bring a bunch of $5 bills with you.

 I’ve kayaked the Johnstone Strait on three occasions.
 I love it but sometimes it scares me half to death.
-This area is not for the novice.
+This area is not for the novice kayaker.
 Currents of up to 3 knots and more in Blackney and Weynton Passages, winds and boat traffic all present hazards.
 Black bears abound.
 But the rewards are great.

 Head east towards the Blinkhorn Peninsula and the world famous Robson Bight.
 It’s here the orcas congregate to rub on the beaches but it’s off limits to all boats.
-Be prepared to see a whale at any time from your kayak or from shore – always a thrilling experience.
+Be prepared to see a whale at any time from your kayak or from shore – which is always a thrilling experience.